 AI Services & Tools

-The availability of ready-made services (AutoML, generative models, built-in pipelines for training and deploying models) significantly speeds up team work and development.
-Support for popular ML frameworks, MLOps tools, and convenient SDKs for integration are also important.
+The availability of ready-made services (AutoML, generative models, built-in pipelines for training and deploying models) significantly speeds up teamwork and development.
+Support for popular ML frameworks, MLOps tools, and convenient SDKs for integration is also important.

 Data Security & Compliance

 Processing personal or sensitive data requires a high level of protection.
-Certifications (e.g. ISO 27001, SOC 2, GDPR), access control, logging, encryption are all critical for projects in the financial, healthcare, and government sectors.
+Certifications (e.g., ISO 27001, SOC 2, GDPR), access control, logging, and encryption are all critical for projects in the financial, healthcare, and government sectors.

 Pricing & Enterprise Support